sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 EOF
 {{< /highlight >}}

-Second, create the email handler definition.
+## Create the email handler definition

+After you add an event filter, create the email handler definition to specify the email address where the `sensu/sensu-email-handler` asset will send notifications.
 In the handler definition's `command` value, you'll need to change a few things.

 Copy this text into a text editor: